sekoyo/react-image-crop/README.md

 #### aspect

 The aspect ratio of the crop, e.g. `1` for a square or `16 / 9` for landscape.
+Omit/pass undefined for a free-form crop.

 #### minWidth